twio142/treemux/docs/options.md

     set -g @treemux-refresh-interval-inactive-pane 1		# the focus is not on the pane but you're still in the same window. set -g @treemux-refresh-interval-inactive-window 3		# you left the window.

-> Can I have the sidebar on the right?
+> Can I have the sidebar on the right? (supports left/right)

     set -g @treemux-tree-position 'right'

+> Can I have the editor on the bottom? (supports top/bottom/left/right)

+    set -g @treemux-editor-position 'bottom'

 > I don't like the default 'prefix + Tab' key binding.
 Can I change it to be 'prefix + e'?